 Reasonable Control

 However, going barefoot does have its advantages as well.
-The first is that you will experience much better grip than when wearing socks.
+The first is that you will have much better grip than when wearing socks.
 This can be very useful if you find that your feet tend to slip off the pedals.
 This is obviously important, as you do not want to suddenly release the accelerator when going head to head at the front, or to release the brake too early when cornering.

 Wearing Shoes For Sim Racing

-This discomfort however can be cancelled out by the fact that, as with bare feet, you will get enhanced grip with shoes.
+This discomfort can be cancelled out by the fact that, as with bare feet, you will get enhanced grip with shoes.
 This is obviously going to vary from shoe to shoe, but even worn out trainers tend to provide more grip than socks.
 This grip can be vital, and it can allow you to pull off techniques such as heel-toe much more easily than with bare feet.

 Racing Shoes